inthesum/Flye/docs/FAQ.md

 ------------------------------------------------

-One can typically get satisfying assembly contiguity with 40x+ PacBio / ONT reads, if the read length is sufficient.
+One can typically get satisfying assembly contiguity with 30x+ PacBio / ONT reads, if the read length is sufficient (e.g. with N50 of severl kb).
 You might need higher coverage to improve the consensus quality.

 Depending on the technology and read length distribution, you might have success with 20-30x long reads.
 Assembly